hull/hull-client-node/API.md

     -   `options.retry` **[Number][21]?** controls the time between timeout or 503 error occurence and the next retry being done

 ### get

+Performs a GET HTTP request on selected url

 **Parameters**